egoist/poi/README.md

 ### Clean dist files

-The files inside dist folder will be removed before your run vbuild run production, because in most cases the output filename will contain `[hash]`, we need to remove old files to keep the directory clean.
+The files inside dist folder will be removed before you run vbuild in production mode, because in most cases the output filename will contain `[hash]`, we need to remove old files to keep the directory clean.

 However in some cases you don't need this, then you can disable it by: